 Virtual Commuting: A Leadership Practice with Surprising Benefits

-We’ve heard a thousand tips lately for working more effectively at home, but here’s a fresh, simple, and powerful daily practice with important benefits for overtaxed leaders working remotely.
+We’ve heard a thousand tips lately for working more effectively at home, but here’s a fresh, simple, and powerful daily practice with important benefits for overtaxed leaders who now work remotely or in flex work arrangements.

-Shelter in place orders and the closure of huge numbers of “non-essential businesses” during this pandemic have created a strange and disconcerting “new normal” for a massive number of American workers.
-Millions have quickly set up makeshift home offices and are now grappling with the competing and overlapping demands of work and family responsibilities.
-In short order, the boundaries between work and home life have been obliterated.
-Those with young children or other dependents in their care feel it most acutely, as they juggle daycare or elder care, home schooling, preparing all meals at home, myriad household tasks, and the difficulties of maintaining cordial relationships through a pressure cooker whose end remains uncertain.
+Shelter in place orders and the closure of huge numbers of “non-essential businesses” during the global pandemic of 2020 created a strange and disconcerting work challenge for a massive number of workers.
+Millions quickly set up makeshift home offices and were left grappling with the competing and overlapping demands of work and family responsibilities.
+In short order, the boundaries between work and home life were obliterated.
+Those with young children or other dependents in their care felt it most acutely, as they juggled daycare or elder care, home schooling, preparing all meals at home, myriad household tasks, and the difficulties of maintaining cordial relationships in cooped-up circumstances.

-All are feeling the strain and tension of this abrupt transition—and its uncertain duration.
-As executive coaches and leadership assessment specialists, we and our MDA colleagues hear daily from leaders about these daunting new demands.
+As executive coaches and leadership assessment specialists, we and our MDA colleagues hear daily from leaders who worry about the long-term toll of this new normal.
 Interestingly, in the first few weeks of this work-at-home shift, many leaders told us that they were grateful for one silver lining: no more commute.
 Most are used to spending an hour or more each day, and some even two-plus hours a day, commuting.
-What a boon to be able to get right to the extra challenges and longer hours needed to help themselves, their teams, and their businesses navigate through this terribly challenging period.
+What a boon to be free of all of those hours—or at least some of those hours each week if one has a hybrid schedule.

 The Benefits of a Constructive Commute

-Across the globe (under non-pandemic conditions) people commute an average of 38 minutes each day.
-While commutes are a popular source of complaints – crawling through snarling traffic or fighting for a seat on crowded public transit – a series of recent studies indicate that there are a number of solid benefits associated with daily commutes.
+Across the globe, prior to the pandemic, people commuted an average of 38 minutes each day.
+While commutes are a popular source of complaints—crawling through snarling traffic or fighting for a seat on crowded public transit—a series of recent studies indicate that there are a number of solid benefits associated with daily commutes.
 For example, researchers have found that those who set regular commuting routines, such as picking up your morning Americano, listening to the morning reporter’s voice, or looking at the day’s calendar “felt more excited about the day ahead, more satisfied with their jobs, and less stressed-out than those who had no set routine.”

 Preparing for and reflecting on the workday, even in short, focused amounts, can be a key to better performance.
 Researcher Jon Jachimowicz at Columbia Business School finds that people who engage in “work-related prospection” (thinking and planning about the day/week ahead and steps needed to take toward career goals) are better equipped to handle workday stressors and experience increased job satisfaction.
 The evening commute, on the other hand, appears to be an optimal time to consolidate memory of lessons learned throughout the day.
 Trainee workers in one study who spent 15 minutes of reflection at the end of each day performed 20% better than people who instead spent that period on additional active practice.